csiki/NNlight/README.md

 	using namespace std;
 	using namespace NNlight;

-	// create layers of neurons
-	auto input_layer = make_layer<InputNeuron, 2>(); // 2 inputs (2 bits) - XOR has 2 inputs
+	// create layers of neurons - it's also possible to work with individual neurons instead of layers auto input_layer = make_layer<InputNeuron, 2>(); // 2 inputs (2 bits) - XOR has 2 inputs
 	auto hidden_layer1 = make_layer<Neuron, 6>(); // 6 and
 	auto hidden_layer2 = make_layer<Neuron, 6>(); // 6 neurons in the hidden layer